*Please take note that the article written is based on an Ashtanga Vinyasa Yoga Teacher Training*

 4. Your Laundry Budget

-If you’re doing a Vinyasa based course especially in a tropical country, then it would wise to set aside a budget for laundry.
+If you’re doing an Ashtanga Vinyasa Yoga Teacher Training especially in a tropical country, then it would wise to set aside a budget for laundry.
 Be prepared to be changing your clothes at least twice a day and sending your laundry for cleaning 2-3 times a week depending on how much clothing you bring.

 Tip: Bring dri-fit clothes so that they dry fast.
 Some of my course mates washed their clothes in the sink because they were concerned about the quality of the local laundry services.
 Fortunately, I managed to find a laundry shop that does pretty decent cleaning (both machine and handwash) and drying without damaging my clothes so I sent all of my clothes for laundry.